LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="WebhookTest-get-">Webhook Test (GET)</h4>
  API can be used to test a subscribed WebHook.
-[More info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-test)

 ```java